kilel/DGraphMark/README.md

 What is done now:

 1. creation and distribution of graph
   1. generation of graph.
-Verticies of edges are generated with rand() function;
+Verticies of edges are generated with 4.1 random function;
   2. distributing of graph with MPI point-to-point communication;
   3. creating Compressed Sparse Row Graph from initial list of edges;
 2. tree-making task (consists of creating a tree in graph, starting in root vertex)
-  1. creating root verticies with rand() function;
+  1. creating root verticies with 4.1 random function;
   2. BFS task:
      1. DGraphMark BFS.
 Implementation of BFS algorithm, used MPI one-sided communication;
      2. Graph500 BFS.
 Uses bfs_run function from mpi/bfs_onesided.c (v 2.1.4);
      3. optimized Graph500 BFS.
-Same, as 2.1.2, bun refactored and optimized;
+Same, as 2.2.2, bun refactored and optimized;
   3. BFS result is distributed array of global parents for each local vertex
   4. validation of built tree:
      1. ranges validation : make sure, that all vertices were traversed;